autonomoussoftware/documentation/owners_manual/owners_manual.md

 **The math**

 When the user transacts with the Autonomous Converter Contract, there is always price slippage, since users are throwing off the ratio between token supplies.
-Formulas determine all the prices, such that whether the user makes lots of tiny purchases or one big purchase, everything comes out the same.[^41]
+Formulas determine all the prices, such that whether the user makes lots of tiny purchases or one big purchase, everything comes out the same.[^40]

-There are two formulas: one calculates how many smart tokens a user gets for MTN or ETH, the other determines how much MTN or ETH a user gets for smart tokens.
+There are two formulas: one calculates how many smart tokens a user gets for MET or ETH, the other determines how much MET or ETH a user gets for smart tokens.
 Smart tokens are never exposed to the user.

 Building accurate and efficient "elementary functions" is a serious engineering task.
 New implementations are necessary since Ethereum has only 256-bit integers.

-By restricting the Autonomous Converter Contract to two cryptocurrencies -- MTN and ETH -- at reserve ratio 0.5, the math is simplified and only a square root is needed, which is simple to implement and reasonably efficient to run.
+By restricting the Autonomous Converter Contract to two cryptocurrencies -- MET and ETH -- at reserve ratio 0.5, the math is simplified and only a square root is needed, which is simple to implement and reasonably efficient to run.

 The math is as follows: